Vancouver Entry Requirements

 Required Vaccinations

-- None for most travelers
+- None specifically required for tourism

 Recommended Vaccinations

-- Routine vaccinations (MMR, DPT, etc.) should be up to date
+- Routine vaccinations (MMR, DPT, flu)

 Health Insurance